Havner/trainsim-helper/main/readme.txt

   NOTE 2: This software does not handle switches and shortcuts for the joystick.
 For this use your joystick's software (Thrustmaster, Logitech, Saitek) to assign keyboard shortcuts.
-This software handles axes only: Reverser, CombinedThrottle, Throttle, TrainBrake, LocoBrake, DynamicBrake, AFB.
+This software handles axes only.
+Supported are: Reverser, Gear, CombinedThrottle, Throttle, TrainBrake, LocoBrake, DynamicBrake, CruiseControl, SmallEjector, HandBrake, Blower, Damper.

   I wrote a guide on how to customize loco controls: http://forums.uktrainsim.com/viewtopic.php?f=361&t=139086